abangiraekyomuhendo/probabilty-and-stats-with-python/in-class/lecture_notes/week_one/notes.md

 P(E) - probability of an event

+*Example one*
 So, if a two sided coin is flipped, using the P(E) formula:

 The sample space is: S = {heads, tails}
 The event we are looking for is heads; therefore, the probability of heads is 1/2 or 0.5 which is 50%.
 The P(heads) = 0.5.

+*Example two*

+P(E) - probability of an event
+Tossing a die
+If a fair 6 face die is tossed, using the P(E) formula:
+We want to see the probability of getting an odd number.

+S = {1,2,3,4,5,6}
+Event = {1,3,5}
+These are three out of the 6 in the sample space.
+Therefore
+P(odd-number) = 3/6 = 0.5 = 50%

+Conclusion
+P(E)
+- number of outcomes (events) divided by total number of outcomes or sample space.

+Assignment
+Using the dataset diamonds_new.xlsx, let's figure out the probability of premium diamond.
+What is the probability of having a "J" colored diamond?